Saurav-K-yadav/Data-Science-preparation/Pandas/Pandas_README.md

-## The tutorial is from the following link [https://www.youtube.com/watch?v=vmEHCJofslg]
+- The tutorial is from the following link [Youtube](https://www.youtube.com/watch?v=vmEHCJofslg).
+- The Github link for the tutorial is at [Github](https://github.com/KeithGalli/pandas).